 - Obtain a signature for your company procedure for drug testing prior to administering the drug test.

-- Consider drug testing prior to a new hire’s start date for positions that involve safety concerns such as driving, positions that interact with children, or for employees that operate heavy or dangerous machinery.
+- Consider testing for drug use prior to a new hire’s start date for positions that involve safety concerns such as driving, positions that interact with children, or for employees that operate heavy or dangerous machinery to prevent substance abuse and work under impairment.

 - Assign a protocol to keep results confidential.
 Ensure the employee that reviews results received HIPAA training.

-- Check state and local laws regarding each type of drug testing program.
+- Check state and local laws regarding each type of drug testing program, such as swab test, blood test, hair follicle drug tests, and breathalyzer and other alcohol tests.

-- Allow an employee to start work until you have reviewed the results
+- Allow an employee to start work until you have reviewed the drug test results.

 - Send an employee for a reasonable suspicion drug test if there is not a trained employee on reasonable suspicion to sign-off on the drug test.